Jcanela-g/se_project_express/README.md

 # WTWR (What to Wear?): Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This back-end project is focused on creating a server for the WTWR application.
+WTWR is an app that will reccomend types of clothing based on the weather condition.
+Clothing items in the app can be added and deleted by the user.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature
+The technologies used for this project:

+- Node.js
+- Express.js
+- MongoDB (Mongoose)
+- validator.js

-### Testing
+### Testing the server

-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+In order to test the server i utilized Postman and MongoDB Compass.
+These tools were crucial for testing the server.